Frequently Asked Questions - Summer Camp

 You can reach the Camp Laureate Office by email at firstname.lastname@example.org

-The Camp Laureate office is open Monday to Friday from 8:30-4:30
+The Camp Laureate office is open Monday to Friday from 8:30am-4:30pm

-Our early bird discount will be open from January 23-March 1.
+Our early bird discount will be open from January 18-February 10.

-Registration will remain open until the Thursday of the week prior to the camp session starting.
+Registration will remain open until noon of Wednesday of the week prior to the camp session starting.

 If it is past this time, please contact the camp to check for availability.
-Late registrations will be accepted is space is available.
+Late registrations will be accepted if space is available.

 Camp Laureate is located at 1921 Snake Rd, Burlington ON, L7P 4Y2